power88w/Centric_Frontend_project/README.md

 While testing the website I found the following problems:

 - hovers did not work on Apple devices (fixed)
-- dropdowne have been open while loading pages (fixed)
+- dropdowne menu has been open while loading pages (fixed)
 - the font did not work on Edge (fixed)
 - has a problem with centering images on Firefox (fixed)